iSEE Critical Conversations

 Each forum will generate two products: 1) a scholarly article (example from 2018 Conversation) outlining the consensus solution or key next steps in pursuing a solution; and 2) an op-ed piece submitted to a prominent national media outlet for public dissemination (example from 2018).
 Outcomes from the Critical Conversation also will be shared via social media to spark further awareness and dialogue.

-iSEE will bring together diverse stakeholders for a two-day forum to discuss solar farming on cropland, the relevant contentious issues, and the potential solutions to better integrate solar energy with agriculture in the Midwest.
+iSEE brought together diverse stakeholders for a two-day forum to discuss solar farming on cropland, the relevant contentious issues, and the potential solutions to better integrate solar energy with agriculture in the Midwest.

-Farmers, solar energy developers, academics, financial experts, as well as representatives of environmental groups and government agencies, will engage in constructive dialogue about the current concerns associated with solar farming on Midwestern cropland.
+Farmers, solar energy developers, academics, financial experts, as well as representatives of environmental groups and government agencies, engaged in constructive dialogue about the current concerns associated with solar farming on Midwestern cropland.

 Fall 2023 — Climate-Smart Agricultural Practices